snowyu/amforth/doc/source/TG/Architecture.rst

 ~~~~~~~~~~~~~~

 This is a special system level recognizer.
 It is
-never called actually but its data token (DT:NULL)
+never called actually but its data token (RECTYPE-NULL)
 is used as both a error flag and for the final error
 actions.
 Its methods get the addr/len of a single
 word.
 They consume it by printing the string and